GerlechJen/MechaCar-Statistical-Analysis/README.md

 ## Study Design: MechaCar vs Competition
-Next, I would want to design a statistical study to compare vehicle performance of the MechaCars against four other manufacturers' vehicles.
+Next, I would want to design a statistical study to compare vehicle performance of the MechaCar against four other manufacturing companies' vehicles.
 For this analysis , the metric I want to test is the highway fuel efficiency as it is of high interest to consumers.

-The Null Hypothesis is that if vehicle from MechaCars is used at the same rate as the  manufacturers' vehicles, all the vehicles will have the same highway fuel efficiency.
+The Null Hypothesis is that if vehicle from MechaCars is used at the same rate as the other manufacturers' vehicles, all the vehicles will have the same highway fuel efficiency.

 The Alternative Hypothesis is that the highway fuel efficiency of MechaCar vehicles is different from that of comparable competitors' vehicles.